fmway/basdat-akademik/README.md

 # basdat-akademik

 > [!NOTE]
-> This repo will migrate from ReactJS to Deno Fresh
+> This repo will migrate from Next JS to Deno Fresh